Harry Potter and the Escape from Gringotts: Cast

-Harry Potter and the Escape from Gringotts features many of the main characters of the film series, which were reprised by their respective actors, except for Daniel Radcliffe and Emma Watson who were both involved in other film projects:
+Harry Potter and the Escape from Gringotts features characters of the film series, which were reprised by their respective actors, except for Daniel Radcliffe, Emma Watson and Warwick Davis, who were involved in other film projects.
+Their likenesses as Harry Potter, Hermione Granger and Griphook, respectively, are present in the attraction as they appeared in the final Harry Potter film.
+Harry and Hermione are voice dubbed by other actors, while Griphook has no dialogue in the attraction.